octo-technology/OpenTezos/docs/michelson/examples.md

 ![](../../static/img/michelson_example_maxlist_execution.svg)
 <small className="figure">FIGURE 2: Illustration of the _Maximum of a list_ example</small>

-Notice in red in the diagram above that the `ITER` instruction is called recursively on each element of the given list of integers.
+Notice, in red in the diagram above, that the `ITER` instruction is called recursively on each element of the given list of integers.

 If you have setup a Tezos node, you can use the tezos-client program to simulate your smart contract (max_list.tz) with the following command.